AryanOvalekar/HelpingHand/readme.md

 - **Data Processing**: Python-based news aggregation and classification using Google Gemini
 - **APIs**: News API integration for real-time incident data

+## Demo

+Watch the demo on YouTube:
+Link will go here

+## Devpost

+View the project on Devpost:
+Link will go here

 ## Installation

 ### Prerequisites